 It appears you are trying to access this site using an outdated browser.
 As a result, parts of the site may not function properly for you.
 We recommend updating your browser to its most recent version at your earliest convenience.

-Water for Women’s Towards Transformation in gender equality, disability and social inclusion (GEDSI) WASH Continuum helps Fund partners to reflect on what a transformative approach to WASH programming looks like.
+Water for Women’s Gender Equality, Disability and Social Inclusion (GEDSI) Towards Transformation Continuum helps Fund partners to reflect on what a transformative approach to WASH programming looks like.

-The categories from GEDSI unaware to GEDSI transformative are used for scoring in Water for Women’s Gender Equality and Social Inclusion Self-Assessment Tool developed together with the Sanitation Learning Hub.
+The categories from GEDSI unaware to GEDSI transformative are used for scoring in Water for Women’s Gender Equality, Disability and Social Inclusion Self-Assessment Tool.
 It encourages practitioners to reflect on, discuss and assess the status of their projects in relation to key domains of change in WASH programs: systems strengthening, universal access, empowerment and leadership, knowledge and learning, and organisational culture and practice.

 A GEDSI unaware program